SierraProgramPioneer/pizza-parlor/README.md

 ## Known Bugs

-* No known bugs, program runs as expected.
-Please contact the creator if bug is discovered.
+* Currently the placed order card duplicates if customer name is clicked more than once.
 * Last updated: January 28, 2024.

 ## License